DavidTunnell/html-generation-nodejs-oop-unit-testing-jest/README.md

 It uses the following structure:

-* assets/ - css and image files
-* test/ - jest tests
-* dist/ - rendered output HTML and CSS style sheet
+* docs/ - rendered output HTML and CSS style sheet - folder name would normally be dist/ but this allows GitHub pages to render it an example can be linked below
 * lib/ - classes
 * src/ - template helper code
+* test/ - jest tests
 * index.js - runs the application

 The generated HTML and CSS file use [Bulma](https://bulma.io/) for a CSS styling library, [Bulma Modal Cards Template](https://github.com/BulmaTemplates/bulma-templates/blob/master/templates/modal-cards.html), for additional styling, [FontAwesome](https://fontawesome.com/) for icons, and [Unsplash](https://source.unsplash.com/) for random related images.
 The images would be replaced with images of the employees.

+An example of the output can be seen here:

+# Install

+You will need to run `npm install` to get the required node modules that can be seen in package.json.
+You can then run the application via command line while in the root project directory with `node ./index.js`.
+Test can be run by ...

+# Screenshot

 # 10 Object-Oriented Programming: Team Profile Generator